All adults are now eligible for the COVID-19 vaccine. Please see here for the most updated vaccine information.

 DOROT volunteers are now helping with COVID-19 vaccine appointments!
 A team of dedicated volunteers are available to help schedule a vaccine appointment.
 If you are 65+ and want help with a vaccine appointment, please call DOROT's vaccine extension at 917-534-7332.

 DOROT can also help fill out the NYC form to register for the in-home vaccine, for those who are unable to leave their homes.
-The in-home vaccine program administers the Moderna vaccine.
+The in-home vaccine program administers the one shot Johnson & Johnson vaccine.
 You can find the form HERE.

 All New Yorkers can now visit a number of Walk-Up COVID-19 Vaccination Sites without an appointment.
 See the full list of sites HERE.